eranws/grab.js/notes/notes.md

 ## Grab and The Missing 'Click'

 ### the problem:
-once you dont have a surface to touch or click, deciding whether an action was made is much harder (for the programmer) and not fun (to the user)
+- no surface to touch or click
---
+- deciding whether an action was made is much harder (for the programmer) and not fun (to the user) --

 ## Grab and The Missing 'Click'